wit-tutors/tutors-course-src/topic05-git/topic.md

 # Git

-Explore the git using the command line
+Explore the fundamentals of git, including basic commands, repository branching and merging.